-When trying to understand what is a healthy bladder and bowel it is helpful to know how your bladder and bowel work, what is normal and what is not normal.
-Bladder weakness, also called incontinence, is common.
-Bowel leakage also occurs and can be a very embarrassing topic to discuss.
-Different types of incontinence, urinary tract infections (UTIs), bladder, bowel and vaginal prolapse, constipation, diarrhoea, irritable bowel syndrome (IBS) and bowel cancer are all discussed along with helpful tips to manage and treat these conditions.
+When trying to understand what a healthy bladder and bowel are, it is helpful to know how your bladder and bowel work, what is normal and what is not normal.
+Bladder or urinary incontinence is common.
+Bowel leakage can also occur and can be a very embarrassing topic to discuss.
+Different types of incontinence, urinary tract infections (UTIs), bladder, bowel and vaginal prolapse, constipation, diarrhoea, irritable bowel syndrome (IBS) and bowel cancer are all discussed, along with helpful tips to manage and treat these conditions.

-Bladder incontinence, also called bladder weakness, is common.
-Different types of incontinence, what is normal, the causes, symptoms and how incontinence is diagnosed are discussed.
+Bladder or urinary incontinence is common.
+Different types of incontinence, what is normal, the causes and symptoms of incontinence, and how incontinence is diagnosed, are discussed.

 When trying to understand what is a healthy bowel it is helpful to understand how your bowel works, what is normal and what is not normal, particularly when it comes to constipation and diarrhoea.
 There are also tips to help you keep your bowel healthy.

 Bowel cancer is a common cause of cancer related death in Australia, yet it is not talked about as much as other cancers.
 What is bowel cancer, the symptoms of bowel cancer, who is at risk and how to be screened?